microsoft/AppConsult-WinAppsModernizationWorkshop/Exercise5/README.md

-## Exercise 5 - Adding Timeline to Contoso Expenses
+## Exercise 5 - Adding Windows 10 features to the application
 In Exercise 3 we have added the Universal Windows Platform to our WPF application, so that we could use the CalendarView control.
 By doing this, however, we didn't just add the opportunity to use any control from the Universal Windows Platform, but also new features offered by Windows 10.
-The development team of Contoso Expenses has decided to take this opportunity to include a new feature in the application: Activities.
+The development team of Contoso Expenses has decided to take this opportunity to include two new features in the application: Activities and Notifications.

+Let's start with Activities!
 In Windows 10 applications can track activities performed by the user within an application, like opening a file or displaying a specific page.
 These activities are then made available through Timeline, a feature introduced in Windows 10 1803, which allows the user to quickly go back to the past and resume an activity he did.

 ![](../Manual/Images/WindowsTimeline.png)